RobTillaart/HX711/README.md

 - investigate read()
   - investigate the need of yield after interrupts
   - investigate blocking loop at begin of read()
-- why store the gain as \_gain while the iterations 1..3 is used most
+- why store the gain as \_gain while the iterations m = 1..3 is used most
-  - read() less code (but changes from explanatory to vague)
+  - read() less code (changes from explanatory code to vague)
   - very small performance gain.
   - code moves to both get/set_gain() so footprint might rise.